 We apply a mixed methods methodology, combining quantitative and qualitative research within a feasibility study with capacity building and clinical, social and police practice improvement.

 The overarching research approach is a Community Based Participatory Research (CBPR).
 Herein, the establishment of structures for participation by communities affected by the issue being studied, organizations and researchers in all aspects of the project is core.
-In each of the three participating countries (Belgium, Sweden and UK), Implementation and Community Advisory Boards (ICABs) consisting of professionals who directly or indirectly care for MAR victims, MAR victims themselves as well as representatives of LGBTQIA+-, migrant-, and victim support organizations, will be set up.
+In each of the three participating countries (Belgium, Ireland, and UK), Implementation and Community Advisory Boards (ICABs) consisting of professionals who directly or indirectly care for MAR victims, MAR victims themselves as well as representatives of LGBTQIA+-, migrant-, and victim support organizations, will be set up.

 In addition to general external communication and sensitization activities to share our knowledge, we specifically aim to improve practices by developing the following evidence-based tools & programs: